bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 ### Select

-[Select(N.select)](?page=html/naturaljs/refr/refr0406.html) is a UI component that binds data to select, input[type=checkbox], and input[type=radio] elements to create a selection and extend the functionality of that control.
+[Select(N.select)](?page=html/naturaljs/refr/refr0406.html) is a UI component that binds data to select, input[type=checkbox], and input[type=radio] elements to create selections and extends the functionality of those controls.

 ### Form

-[Form(N.form)](?page=html/naturaljs/refr/refr0407.html) is a UI component that binds or creates single row data to an element(block elements such as div and table) specified by the context option.
+[Form(N.form)](?page=html/naturaljs/refr/refr0407.html) is a UI component that binds or creates single-row data to an element(block elements such as div and table) specified by the context option.

 ### List

-[List(N.list)](?page=html/naturaljs/refr/refr0408.html) is a UI component that creates a list of data in the form of a single column by specifying the ul>li element as the context option.
+[List(N.list)](?page=html/naturaljs/refr/refr0408.html) is a UI component that creates a list of data in the form of a single column by specifying the `ul>li` element as the context option.

 ### Grid